The average personal injury settlement is $52,900, according to Martindale-Nolo Research, but the settlement range is $3,000 to $75,000.

 3. $20 Billion for the BP Oil Spill

-Although direct injuries were not the biggest line item in this settlement there were injuries related to this spill in addition to the unprecedented environmental damage.
+Although direct injuries were not the most sizeable line item in this settlement there were injuries related to this spill in addition to the unprecedented environmental damage.

 4. $4.9 Billion For The Anderson Family From General Motors